EE109 – Spring 2018: Introduction to Embedded Systems

 From the scope display, how long did it take from the time the button input went to zero before the LED output went high?
 Repeat the test about 8-10 times and make a note of the times.
 For each test you will have to wait for the Arduino to finish outputting the 'C' character before you can start a new one.

-With the digital logic circuit in Lab 2, the propagation delays through the gates was around 20ns and was fairly consistent (i.e. always around 20ns).
+Last week we built a combinational circuit with two button inputs and an LED output.
+If we had measured the propagation delay through that circuit from button to LED it would have been around 20ns, and and since the gates never change, the delay would have been fairly consistant (i.e. always around 20ns).
 However, with the Arduino you should be seeing different delays every time the button is pressed.
 Can you explain why the propagation delays vary from one test to another?

 Once you have the assignment working demonstrate it to one of the instructors including showing the scope display of the timing of the "C" character and your measurements of the propagation delay.
 Have them fill out a grading rubric and turn in a copy of your source code (see website for details.)